cezarfx/orcoos/README.md

 **Note:** _If the local connection fails then try using 127.0.0.1 instead of localhost.
 Sometimes issues may arise when the local hostname has been changed._

-**Important!** Orcoos buffers all the commands until it's connected to the database.
+**Important!** OndbMongoose buffers all the commands until it's connected to the database.
 This means that you don't have to wait until it connects to Oracle NoSQL DB in order to define models, run queries, etc.

 ### Defining a Model